We really liked the original Yocan ExGo, and the ExGo II ups the ante in some small, but meaningful ways.

 Also, perhaps a rare scenario, but if you're using an ExGo II atomizer head in the base of an original, it probably won't work right with a variable volt battery.
 Not sure how many people will find themselves in this odd scenario, but just a heads up!

-Just like the orignal, this new model features an airtight chamber.
+Just like the original, this new model features an airtight chamber.
 This creates an interesting effect where you can vaporize your wax, but wait before you inhale.
 It will stay trapped inside the glass chamber (presumably for you to observe it in awe).
 Kinda neat.

 Finally, you get the same accessories as before.
-Two total atomizers, one packing tool, a beauty ring to fit smaller batteries more aesthetically, and a product authenticity code (not an accessory... but there's nowhere else to mention it in the review that feels natural).
+Two total atomizers, one packing tool, a beautiful ring to fit smaller batteries more aesthetically, and a product authenticity code (not an accessory... but there's nowhere else to mention it in the review that feels natural).

 So those are the key differences.
 I would say if you already own an ExGo, the second model isn't so far advanced that it would replace your original.
 However, if you aren't on the ExGo bandwagon, yet and are thinking of grabbing one, I'd say the ExGo II is a fine place to start.
 The only real caveat is what seems to be a bit less overall heat when using a variable volt battery, but the plus of having two coils take on your concentrates might outweigh that.